Policy evaluation of waste pricing programs using heterogeneous causal effect estimation: Modeling Framework

-Breiman's RFs make predictions as an average of trees, as follows \citep[see also, for a more comprehensive treatment][]{Scornet16}: (1) For each tree $b=1,\dots,B$, draw a random subsample of training data $s_b^{tr}\subseteq\{1,\dots,n\}$; (2) Estimate a tree via recursive partitioning on each such subsample of the data:\footnote{The process is termed recursive because each subsample of the data can in turn be split an indefinite number of times until the splitting process terminates after a particular stopping criterion is reached.} the resulting tree is a sequence of binary regions partitioning the covariate space and grouping observations in the bottom regions called leaves $L_b$; (3) Make predictions of $y(x)$ in the leaf containing the set of units $\{i:X_i \in L_b(x), i \in s_b^{tr}\}$, and average predictions made by individual trees:
+\textit{Step 2:} \textit{Recursive partitioning.} Estimate a tree via recursive partitioning on $s_b^{tr}$ and a random subset of covariates.
+During each partitioning step, split the training sample according to any cutpoint of each covariate, and obtain two new partitions.
+In each partition, run model (\ref{eqYres}) to estimate $\hat{\delta}(x)$ and its variance across partitions.
+Repeat this step using every covariate and select the one that leads to the largest CAPE heterogeneity (variance).
+Split the data into two subgroups based on the optimal cutpoint in the selected covariate.
+Thus, the selected predictor becomes a partitioning variable.
+Continue partitioning $s_b^{tr}$ a number of times until the splitting process terminates after a particular stopping criterion is reached.
+The resulting tree is a sequence of binary regions partitioning the covariate space and grouping observations in the bottom regions called leaves $L_b$.

-where $L_b(x)$ denotes the leaf of the $b^{th}$ tree containing the training sample $x$.
-In the case of out-of-sample prediction, I estimate $y(x)$ using $ \hat{y}^{-i}(X_i)$, based on considering only those trees $b$ for which $i \notin s_b^{tr}$.\footnote{Without out-of-sample prediction, random forest estimators are asymptotically normal, since each estimate is derived by averaging estimates from many trees, but they overfit and do not converge at the square-root-n rate, thus, are bias-dominated \citep{atheyimbens2016, mentch2016}.}
+\textit{Step 3:} \textit{Prediction.} Define $L_b(x)$ as the set of training observations falling in the same neighborhood (leaf) as $x$.
+Each tree gives equal (positive) weight to the observations in the same leaf as the test point $x$, and zero weight to all the other observations.
+Then, the forest averages all these tree-based weightings, measuring how often each training example $i$ falls into the same leaf as $x$.
+This measure is given by the forest weights $w_i(x)$: